 The effect of acid on the skin is immediate and devastating.
 As a consequence survivors of acid and burn attacks suffer enormous physical and psychological trauma.
 The path to recovery is long and difficult.
 Survivors often require long term medical and psycho-social support.
+Read more about Farida's and Flavia's stories of recovery in their own words below.

 54 SURVIVORS ACCESS PROFESSIONAL SKILLS TRAINING AND FINANCIAL SUPPORT